Global Finance Leaders Set Tone For 2025 At The Asian Financial Forum

+data-text="Global finance leaders set tone for 2025 at the Asian financial Forum" data-link=" finance leaders set tone for 2025 at the Asian Financial Forum" class="whatsapp">Shar

-(MENAFN- The Arabian Post) Arabian Post -HONG KONG SAR – media OutReach Newswire – 16 January 2025 – The 18th Asian financial Forum (AFF) concluded successfully on January 14 after a two-day run at the Hong Kong convention and exhibition Centre, which drew more than 3,600 participants, including over 130 high-level speakers, and facilitated 700-plus one-on-one AFF Deal-making meetings to LINK up sources of funds with investment projects around the globe.
+HONG KONG SAR - media OutReach Newswire - 16 January 2025 - The 18th Asian Financial Forum (AFF) concluded successfully on January 14 after a two-day run at the Hong Kong convention and exhibition Centre, which drew more than 3,600 participants, including over 130 high-level speakers, and facilitated 700-plus one-on-one AFF Deal-making meetings to LINK up sources of funds with investment projects around the globe.

 The Asian Financial Forum draws 3,600-plus policymakers and business leaders from over 50 countries and regions.